seung-lab/python-task-queue/README.md

   tq.insert_all(tasks)
 ```

 Listing 3 takes advantage of SQS batch upload which allows for submitting 10 tasks at once.
 As the overhead for submitting a task lies mainly in HTTP/1.1 TCP/IP connection overhead, batching 10 requests results in nearly a 10x improvement in performance.
-However, in this case we've created all the tasks up front again in order to batch them correctly which results in the same issues as in Listing 1.
+However, in this case we've created all the tasks up front again in order to batch them correctly which results in the same memory and latency issues as in Listing 1.

 ```python